This French cassoulet recipe warms your winter - InsideHook - Go Tech Daily

 Building on this first experience in his home country of France (where the dish is consumed all year round), Samijn now serves a cassoulet that, besides dried tarbais beans, sausage, pork ears and duck confit, contains an atypical addition to the dish.

 “We use a tomato, a non-traditional ingredient that gives umami to the dish,” says Samijn.
-“The French don’t do this all the time.
+“The French don’t use it all the time.
 But I like it because it has umami flavor and it’s easier to eat.
 The French are used to eating very hard and getting a strong taste.
-In the US, it has to be one should pay attention to it in my opinion. “
+In the US, it has to one should pay attention to it in my opinion. “

 Much like making a perfect blend of spices can be the key to an excellent chilli batch, it is vital for a strong cassoulet that the beans are properly pickled and soaked overnight before being cooked.